GreenBitAI/gbx-lm/README.md

 ## Web Demo
 We also prepared a demo for deploying chat applications by leveraging the capabilities of FastChat and Gradio.
-Please follow [this page](https://github.com/GreenBitAI/gbx-lm/tree/main/gbx_lm/serve).
-You can quickly build a local chat page according to our introduction.
+By following this [instruction](https://github.com/GreenBitAI/gbx-lm/tree/main/gbx_lm/serve), you can quickly build a local chat demo page.

 ## License
 The original code was released under its respective license and copyrights, i.e.: